Prep for ASVAB for Army

 7 essentials of Army ASVAB Prep

-Keeping in mind that the minimum score to qualify for the US Army is 31, it is important that the Army ASVAB prep is rigorous and methodical.
+Keeping in mind that the minimum score to qualify for the US Army is 31, it is important that preparation for the ASVAB is rigorous and methodical.
 One must try to be as focussed as possible on the four sections that are essential for the AFQT score.
-These four sections are
+These four sections are:

 - Arithmetic Reasoning

 - Word Knowledge

 - Paragraph Comprehension

 What follows is a comprehensive guide that explains the 7 essentials of successful ASVAB preparation.

 1) Make a detailed time table: Try to factor in changes in plans, slippages and breaks.
 A great way to do so is to create a timetable in the reverse.
 Try to include all kinds of time wasters, such as TV or the internet and slowly eliminate them.
 A good plan is half the job done.
 If nothing else, it provides a roadmap for the plan of action.
 A strategic plan is essential and it can make a difference.

 2) Prepare keeping the end result in mind: Be realistic in your approach for preparation for the test.
 Do not try to overachieve or make ambitious plans beyond reach.
 At the same time, try not to underestimate yourself.
 A realistic figure to achieve is probably a 30% increase in the scores of your first practice test.

 3) Look out for pitfalls in free materials: Many materials claim to be the best even when they are not.
 Be careful and check the authenticity of the free materials.
 Time is of essence while undertaking preparation of ASVAB so make sure you don't waste it on invalid or old preparation material.